-Turkey warns US over Kurdish militia
+Turkey tells US: Stop backing Syria Kurds

 Turkey has urged the US to stop backing the Kurdish YPG in Syria, as it steps up an offensive against the militia.

-A spokesman for President Recep Tayyip Erdogan told the BBC that Kurdish fighters were using US-supplied weapons against Turkish troops trying to oust them from the Afrin region.
+A spokesman for President Recep Tayyip Erdogan said YPG fighters were using US-supplied weapons against troops trying to clear the Afrin region.

-Turkey considers the militia a terrorist group, and an extension of the Kurdistan Workers Party (PKK) which wants Kurdish autonomy within Turkey.
+Turkey says the YPG is an extension of the Kurdistan Workers' Party (PKK), which is fighting for Kurdish autonomy in Turkey, and is a terrorist group.

-The YPG denies any direct links.
+The YPG denies any direct organisational links with the PKK.

 The militia, which controls much of north-eastern Syria, has been a key US ally in the fight against Islamic State (IS) fighters there.

+The UN Security Council discussed Turkey's growing offensive in a meeting on Monday, but did not condemn it.

-Ankara is now demanding an end to the alliance, arguing that the fight against IS is over.
+Ankara is now demanding an end to the US alliance with the YPG, arguing that the fight against IS is over.

 "We cannot tolerate the PKK establishing some kind of a state structure along our border in Syria," warned presidential spokesman Ibrahim Kalin.